sushantdhumak/Dinosaurus_Island_Character/README.md

 # Dinosaurus_Island_Character

+## Coursera - RNN Programming Assignment

+### Disclaimer:
+The given solutions in this project are only for reference purpose.

+### Description of experiment

 Welcome to Dinosaurus Island!
 65 million years ago, dinosaurs existed, and in this assignment, they have returned.

 We are in charge of a special task: Leading biology researchers are creating new breeds of dinosaurs and bringing them to life on earth,